Botswana Diamonds (LON:BOD) Trading Down 9.1% – Here’s Why

 Botswana Diamonds Stock Performance

-The company has a market capitalization of £1.80 million, a price-to-earnings ratio of -11.00 and a beta of 0.80.
-The firm has a fifty day moving average price of GBX 0.20 and a 200-day moving average price of GBX 0.27.
+The company has a market cap of £1.80 million, a price-to-earnings ratio of -11.00 and a beta of 0.80.
+The business has a fifty day moving average price of GBX 0.20 and a 200 day moving average price of GBX 0.27.

 Botswana Diamonds Company Profile